Harkers Island Fish Species

 What types of fish can I catch in Harkers Island?

-Can I catch mahi-mahi in Harkers Island?
+Can I catch mahi-mahi near Harkers Island?

 Yes, king mackerel are a popular species in the waters off Harkers Island, particularly during the summer and fall months.
 Flying Fish Charters offers North Carolina fly fishing excursions and light tackle fishing trips that target king mackerel and other pelagic species.